-If you have a vehicle registered as a 1958 model or older that has been modified, it may qualify for modified collector vehicle status.
+If you have a vehicle registered as a 1974 model or older that has had major components replaced or altered, it may qualify as a modified collector vehicle.

-A motor vehicle registered as a 1958 model or older,
+be registered as a 1974 model or older,

 is in excellent condition and maintained or restored to a condition ICBC considers to be of collectable value; and

-has the shell of a body, coach or cab from an original manufactured motor vehicle (sorry, aftermarket fiberglass, composite, or steel bodies aren't acceptable); and
+has the shell of body, coach or cab from the original manufactured motor vehicle (sorry, aftermarket fiberglass, composite, or steel bodies aren't acceptable); and

 has an altered body that resembles, but is no longer identical in appearance to the original body of the motor vehicle; or